 In the European Union the posting of workers is regulated under Directive 96/71, Directive 2014/67 and Directive 2018/957.
-In particular, in Slovenia the provisions listed in Directive 96/71 concerning the posting of workers have been transposed into national legislation through the Employment Relationship Act, the Employment, Self-employment and Work of Foreigners Act, and the Foreigners Act.
+In particular, Slovenia transposed the provisions listed in Directive 96/71 concerning the posting of workers into the national legislation through:

 However, the legislative process for the transposition of the provisions of Directive 2014/67 is still in progress.
-In the following sections you can find a summary of the obligations provided by Slovenian and European Law on transnational posting of workers to Slovenia.
+This article provides a summary of the Slovenian and European Law obligations on transnational posting of workers to Slovenia.

 For a complete overview of EU Directives on the matter, take a look at our guide on EU Posted Workers Directives.